underpig1/simplest-desktop-clock/README.md

 Have fun!

-> Other apps I used in the example: TranslucentTB, [Modern Flyouts](https://modernflyouts-community.github.io/)
+> Other apps I used in the example: TranslucentTB, [Modern Flyouts](https://modernflyouts-community.github.io/); theme is Roboto